phamtony/birthday-email-script/README.md

-# birthdayEmailScript
+# Birthday Email Scripts

+Use this script and python-anywhere everyday. <br>
-You can use this script with pythonanywhere, to run everyday and send emails to people as a reminder!
+It'll check and send emails to people on the day of their birthdays!